samahalisaber/task/README.md

 20- configure pipeline script from SCM (add repository url, credentials, script path)

-30- configure jenkins file with build and deploy stages and variable image tag depends on the build number
+30- configure jenkinsfile with build and deploy stages and variable image tag depends on the build number